avinash201199/Paid-Internship-List/SDE Internship/README.md

 Currently enrolled in a Bachelor’s or Master’s Degree in Computer Science, Computer Engineering, or related field at time of application.
 Knowledge of the syntax of languages such as Java, C/C++ or Python.
 Knowledge of Computer Science fundamentals such as object-oriented design, algorithm design, data structures, problem solving, and complexity analysis.
+If you are proficient in problem solving.
+They are in dire need of problem solvers.

 PREFERRED QUALIFICATIONS <BR>
 Previous technical internship(s), if applicable.